112batuhan/mapper-influences-backend-rs/README.md

 Mapper influences backend code.
 This is actually a rewrite of [this repository](https://github.com/aticie/Mapper-Influences-Backend).

-This implementation has more complete responses and optimizes osu!
+This implementation has more complete responses, optimizes osu!
 API calls and uses SurrealDB instead MongoDB as database.
+I'm more comfortable with rust and strong types so that's going to make things easier for me going forward.

 `/docs` for endpoint documentation.